fatherjack/fatherjack.github.io/_posts/2021-04-20-Enums-and-Classes.md

 ![image](https://user-images.githubusercontent.com/2597535/114383114-162dfb80-9b85-11eb-859b-7e5f24391fe5.png)

-With this example Television class some properties are static, the size and manufacturer are not going to change over time but things like the Channel property will change as the object is being used.
-If we want to represent this in our code then we can declare a method within our class defintion so that we can instruct the object to increment or decrement the channel property as if we were pressing the channel up / down button on the remote control.
-We can also add a method that will give a string output which describe the object at that point in time - the ToString method that we see on other objects.
+With this example Television class some properties are static, the size and manufacturer are not going to change over time but to make things a bit more realisticit would be good if properties like the Channel value can be set and changed at will.
+If we want to represent this in our code then we can declare a method to do what we need.
+Within our class defintion we can provide logic for setting the channel property and also to instruct the object to increment or decrement the channel property as if we were pressing the channel up / down button on the remote control.
+In terms of retrieving property values We can also add a method that will give a string output which describe the object at that point in time - the ToString method that we see on other objects.
 Let's do this with a new class - Television2.

 ````powershell
 PS> Class Television2 {